Priorities for the FY 2016/17 Budget

 Administraiton - $709,000City Attorney - $204,000

 Police Department - $6,349,000Public Works Department - $1,819,000

 The primary source(s) of revenue for the Capital Improvement Budget are the General Fund, the Town Parcel Tax, County Measure A, County Measure M, State Gas Tax Funds, Atherton Library Fund, Atherton Channel Fund, and Grants/Donations.
 The largest singular contributor to the Town's Capital Improvement Budget is the Town Parcel Tax.
 Excluding grants/donations and the Library Fund (both dedicated to the Civic Center Project), revenue to the Capital Improvement Budget hovers around $3.8m.
 The largest singlular contribution from the Town Parcel Tax at $1.65m

-Join us on April 6 at 3 pm in the Atherton Council Chambers, 94 Ashfield Road to learn more about the Town's budget.
-The April 6 meeting is the first of five (5) City Council public meetings on the Town's Budget.
-The April 6 meeting is a budget overview.
+The April 6 meeting was the first of five (5) City Council public meetings on the Town's Budget.
+The April 6 meeting was a budget overview.
 Subsequent meetings include:

 If you would like additional information about the Town's budget, you can visit the Budget Archive on the Town's website as well as the archive of Audited Financial Statements.
-However, for an interactive perspective, visit the OpenGov Fiscal Transparency Portal.
+For an interactive perspective, visit the OpenGov Fiscal Transparency Portal.

 Let's move to the fun stuff!

 The City Council has established six (6) over-arching policy priorities for the Town.
 These are:

 Fiscal ResponsibilityPreservation of the Town's "small town" Character and Quality of Life